ripsource/soulstore/README.md

 Methods similar to a typical account can also be found, including "withdraw' for tokens and "withdraw_non_fungibles".
 However, the last argument passed in the method must be a Proof of the NFT that the soulstore is linked to.

+## **Potential Use-Cases**

+1. **Transfer NFTs in bulk**: The Radix Engine currently limits the amount of events that can happen in a single transaction.
+This means that its only possible to transfer approx. 60 NFTs in a single transaction.
+By utilising a soulstore, its possible to trade 1 NFT that 'contains' an near unlimited amount.
+This could also be a more specific feature of the NFT, for example an RPG character NFT that has battled to earn equipment NFTs - you could trade the character NFT along with all its equipment.

+2. **Airdrops to NFT holders**: If an NFT is sitting in a component, for instance on an NFT marketplace, it can be tricky to find or decide who the current owner is.
+Rather than airdropping to a specific account - you can just airdrop to the NFT more directly.

+3. **NFT slots**: While this isn't specifically built into the current soulstore component - it serves as a great template for having NFTs with specific slots which certain NFTs can be attached to.
+Think again of an RPG character that can only have one sword NFT equipped at a time.

+4. **Makeshift account balance within Scrypto**: Sometimes it can be frustrating to not know who the caller of a method is or be able to query their account balance within Scrypto code.
+However, for certain purposes, soulstores could be useful as they each have read-only methods for querying a specific NFTs fungible and non-fungible contents.